emaus78/rclone-tray-monitor/README.md

 # Rclone Tray Monitor

-A lightweight Linux system tray application for monitoring **any rclone systemd user service**.
+A lightweight system tray monitor for **rclone** services on Linux.

+It watches an **rclone systemd user service**, displays its current status in the system tray, and provides quick access to logs, your synchronized folder, and service controls.

-Originally developed for **Mailbox.org WebDAV**, but it works with **Google Drive, OneDrive, Dropbox, Nextcloud, Proton Drive, WebDAV, S3, and any other rclone remote** by changing just a few configuration values.
+Originally developed for **Mailbox.org WebDAV**.
+It can be adapted to other rclone services by changing the service name, folder path, and displayed name.

----

 ## Features

-- 🟢 Tray icon when idle
+- 🟢 Green tray icon when idle
-- 🟡 Animated icon while syncing
+- 🟡 Animated tray icon while syncing
-- 🔴 Error indication
+- 🔴 Red tray icon on errors
 - Live tooltip showing recent activity
-- Open your sync folder
-- View live service logs
+- View systemd journal logs
 - Restart the rclone service
+- Open the synchronized folder
 - Lightweight and fast
-- Uses `journalctl` to detect activity
+- Native PyQt6 application
+- Designed for Linux desktops

 ---

 ## Requirements

-- Linux
 - Python 3
 - PyQt6
 - rclone
-- systemd user service
+- systemd (user service)
+- Linux desktop with system tray support

 ---